 Your ISO 13485:2016 Implementation will need to take the possibility of Unannounced Visits by Notified Bodies into account and, perhaps, introduce a Procedure to handle such an eventuality.

 The EU Recommendation

 In 2013, the European Commission published a Recommendation (2013/473/EU) regarding assessments and audits to be performed by Notified Bodies in the medical device field.
 The purpose of the unannounced audits is to assure day-to-day compliance of the manufacturer’s product and quality management systems.

 Note: Under medical device regulations the ‘manufacturer’ is the organization placing the product in the market and, consequently, the holder of the Marketing Authorizations.
-Suppliers to the ‘manufacturer’ of goods and services wherever in the supply chain are designated ‘Critical Subcontractors and Crucial Suppliers’, as appropriate.
+Significant suppliers to the ‘manufacturer’ of goods and services wherever in the supply chain are designated ‘Critical Subcontractors and Crucial Suppliers’, as appropriate.